ibm-cloud-docs/monitoring/data-security.md

 You must open a case through support to request the data to be deleted.
 For more information, see [Open a support ticket](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support)..

-### Deleting data from 1 Sysdig agent
+### Deleting a subset of data
 {: #service-delete-agent}

+Deletion of a subset of data is not supported.

-Deletion of data that is collected from one single Sysdig agent in a {{site.data.keyword.mon_short}} instance is not supported.
+For example, deletion of data that is collected from 1 Sysdig agent in a {{site.data.keyword.mon_short}} instance is not supported.

 ### Deleting captures